xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

 Airtable has an awesome [API](https://airtable.com/api).
 However, the intended use-case is in the context of a proper backend.
 This means the API is optimized for projects that make calls to the Airtable API from a Node.js, Python, etc. backend.

 But I don't want to use an additional backend.
-This would require that I set up a server and create a custom API using [Flask](https://palletsprojects.com/p/flask/) that basically just calls the Airtable API.
+This would require that I set up a server and create a custom API using something like [Flask](https://palletsprojects.com/p/flask/) that basically just calls the Airtable API.
 The idea behind this approach is that we create an additional layer of security by using the custom API as the mediator between the frontend and Airtable.

 While this certainly makes sense for many use cases, it seems like a total overkill for my modest project.
 I just want to show the information I saved in the Airtable in my frontend.
 There's no need for more complicated operations that require an advanced authorization system.